WebAhead/master-reference/workshops/a-first-website-with-github-pages.md

 **Stage 3** (if applying for the programme)
 1. Go back to `index.html`, add GitHub, freecodecamp and Codewars links and add a personal statement.
 1. Apply for the programme https://foundersandcoders.com/apply/
+1. In the time your have before applications close, keep working on your website